 We strategically prioritize projects that will help mitigate the negative effects of climate change here in Washington’s South Cascades.
 Reintroducing species like beaver and replanting riparian areas will help improve aquatic environments and cool waters to protect sensitive species of fish and other aquatic species.

-Our recently published Wildlife and Climate Resilience Guidebook outlines strategies and recommendations to improve resilience and help ecosystems and communities adapt to the impacts of climate change.
-For the creation of this guide, we worked with regional scientists and local partners to identify priority restoration and conservation strategies.
-We also carried out habitat analyses to better understand the needs and areas of risk in our region.
-By outlining specific priorities and projects that are applicable at the planning level of the national forest, we hope this guidebook will serve as a blueprint for forest managers and conservation organizations, including ourselves.
-The strategies and recommendations sections of the guidebook include details for on-the-ground restoration projects, policy initiatives, monitoring priorities, and collaborative partnerships.
+In 2017, we published the Wildlife and Climate Resilience Guidebook, which outlines strategies for improving resilience and helping ecosystems adapt to the impacts of climate change.
+Working with local scientists and partners, we aimed to identify priority restoration and conservation efforts that will improve the resilience of species and helping ecosystems adapt to the impacts of climate change.
+The strategies and recommendations sections of the guidebook include information for on-the-ground restoration projects, policy initiatives, monitoring priorities, and collaborative partnerships.
 Our intent is to work with communities and partners to more effectively protect, restore, and maintain healthy ecosystems in the heart of the Cascades.

 Below are maps and project highlights from our climate guidebook.
 These maps and images can also be found in the chapters outlined above.